What makes our chocolates special?

 9. We don't "fridge & freeze".
 Most chocolatiers will make their Christmas products over the course of many moons before Christmas, freezing either slabs of ganache or their entire finished collections, to pull out of deep freeze in December.
 Freezing compromises the flavor and texture of our ganache, so we make everything at the last minute.

 10. Our packaging is handmade.
 I designed the boxes taking ideas from Italian paper box traditions, and the decorative tapes were inspired by Japanese packaging.
 My box designs were cut out by local die-cutters, the lids were letterpressed by Loyal Supply Co., and we hand-fold the boxes before we fill them with chocolates.
 Also, no plastic to throw into a landfill!

 * * * * *

 I hope this gave you a good idea of what we're about!
-See you at the shop!
+I hope you enjoy the chocolates!